Scope of Services

 Cervical, Thoracic and Lumbar Medial Branch (Facet) Radiofrequency Neurotomy (Rhizotomy)

-A medial branch neurotomy is a non-surgical procedure which cauterizes the nerves (through very localized heating) that allow you to feel pain caused by your facet joints.
+A medial branch radiofrequency neurotomy is a non-surgical procedure which cauterizes the nerves (through very localized heating) that allow you to feel pain caused by your facet joints.
 To learn more, watch the video.

 This is the injection of a local anesthetic around a group of nerves in your neck and low back.
 The purpose of this injection is to calm down or “block” the hyperactivity of the sympathetic nerves.